openequella/openequella.github.io/guides/SearchingUserGuide.md

 Click on a link to change the results displayed.
 Available links are:
 * Published—displays resources that are in a live state through having been moderated or through belonging to a collection that does not require moderation.
 Additionally, resources with a status of review are displayed, and are live resources which are due for review.
 * Drafts—resources that are under construction.
 * Scrapbook—displays personal files or web pages belonging to the user.
-These items have not been published to the EQUELLA Digital Repository, and they cannot be viewed, edited or deleted by other users.
+These items have not been published to the openEQUELLA Digital Repository, and they cannot be viewed, edited or deleted by other users.
 * Moderation queue—resources that have been submitted for moderation, and are still at some point in the moderation workflow.
 * Archived—resources that have been live but are now superseded by a new version.
 These resources are no longer available to repository users other than the resource owner and the system administrator.
 * All resources—all the resources the user owns or has permission to view.
-* Purchased- resources that have been purchased using the EQUELLA Store front function.
+* Purchased- resources that have been purchased using the openEQUELLA Store front function.

 ### Filter
 From the My resources results pages, the following filter options may be available: